onflow/docs/docs/concepts/start-here/variable-transaction-fees.md

 **Using FCL Go SDK**

-You need to call the `SetGasLimit` method to set the fee limit, for example:
+You need to call the `SetComputeLimit` method to set the fee limit, for example:

 ```go
 import (